Pur-Pul/IML25/E2/E2-submission.md

 # Problem 13
 I begin by splitting for x1
-To deside the where to split I minimise the Gini Index.
+To decide the where to split I minimise the Gini Index.
 $$
 G = \frac{n_x}{n}(1 - \frac{n_x}{n}) + \frac{n_o}{n}(1 - \frac{n_o}{n})
 $$